Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - `selectedAccount`: The current selected account for the transaction.
   - `authorizeSession(wallet)`: Authorizes (or reauthorizes, if token is expired) the `wallet` for the user and returns an account which will act as the selected account for the session.
 The `wallet` variable is from the callback of the `transact` function you call independently anytime you want to interact with a wallet.
 - `deauthorizeSession(wallet)`: Deauthorizes the `wallet`.
-- `onChangeAccount`: Acts as an handler when `selectedAccount` is changed.
+- `onChangeAccount`: Acts as a handler when `selectedAccount` is changed.

 We’re also going to throw in some utility methods:

-- `getPublicKeyFromAddress(base64Address)`: Creates a new Public Key object from the Base64 address given from the `wallet` object.
+- `getPublicKeyFromAddress(base64Address)`: Creates a new Public Key object from the Base64 address given from the `wallet` object
-- `getAuthorizationFromAuthResult`: Handles the authorization result, extracts relevant data from the result, and returns the `Authorization` context object.
+- `getAuthorizationFromAuthResult`: Handles the authorization result, extracts relevant data from the result, and returns the `Authorization` context object

 We’ll expose all of this through a `useAuthorization` hook.